gwu-libraries/2024-08-19-gwu/index.md

 <h2 id="setup">Setup</h2>

-<p>The <a href="https://gwu-libraries.github.io/genomics-workshop/index.html#setup">setup instructions for the Data Carpentry Genomics workshop</a> can be found at <a href="https://gwu-libraries.github.io/genomics-workshop/">the workshop overview site</a> under "Required additional software".  <b>You do not need to proceed to "Option A" or ""Option B"</b>.
+<p>The <a href="https://gwu-libraries.github.io/genomics-workshop/index.html#setup">setup instructions for the Data Carpentry Genomics workshop</a> can be found at <a href="https://gwu-libraries.github.io/genomics-workshop/">the workshop overview site</a> under "Required additional software".  <b>You do not need to proceed to "Option A" or "Option B"</b>.
 In addition, you will need an up-to-date web browser.
 </p>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  A list of common issues that occur during installation can be found on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>